 With Google rolling out mobile-first indexing, it will likely use your website’s mobile version to index and rank your page.
-That means, optimising every corner to be responsive on mobile devices is critical for on-page SEO and to ultimately rank in SERPs.
+That means optimising every corner to be responsive on mobile devices is critical for on-page SEO and ultimately ranking in SERPs.

-Moreover, adopting a responsive design will allow your layout to adjust depending on your visitor’s device seamlessly.
+Moreover, adopting a responsive design will allow your layout to adjust seamlessly depending on your visitor’s device.

 Following our ultimate guide for on-page SEO should help you optimise every aspect of your website for 2020.
 However, securing your spot within the top 10 is one thing, and retaining it is another.